mongodb/specifications/source/transactions/tests/README.rst

 TODO:
 - drivers MUST NOT retry writes in a transaction even when retryWrites=true, needs to use failpoint.
 - drivers MUST retry commit/abort, needs to use failpoint.
-- drivers MUST add txnNumber/stmtId to all commands in a transaction
 - test findAndModify once SERVER-33559 is done
 - test that stmtId is incremented after any failed write or read
 - ensure first test operation is causally consistent with create-collection command